-The building has had its capacity assessed using the Initial Evaluation Procedure based on the information available.
-The buildings capacity expressed as a percentage of new building standard (%NBS) is in order of that shown below in Table 3.
+The building has had its seismic capacity assessed using the Initial Evaluation Procedure based on the information available.
+The buildings capacities are expressed as a percentage of new building standard (%NBS) and are in the order of that shown below in Table 3: Qualitative Assessment Summary.
+The capacities detailed below are subject to confirmation by a quantitative analysis.